|Nutrition Facts (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 The sweetness of the chopped apple and the saltiness of the bacon make a surprising and delicious combination of flavors.
-I love them as they are, but feel free to add 1/2 cup of chopped pecans or sunflower seeds for a little more crunch.
+Feel free to add 1/2 cup of chopped pecans or sunflower seeds for a little more crunch.

 Make these muffins for a weekend brunch or breakfast treat, or bake them and take them along to work or a morning meeting.

-- In a large mixing bowl with electric mixer, cream butter and brown sugar until light.
+In a large mixing bowl with an electric mixer, cream butter and brown sugar until light.
 Beat in the eggs until well blended.

 - To adapt the recipe for mini muffins, use a mini muffin pan.
 Fill the greased mini muffin cups about three-quarters full and reduce the baking time to about 10 minutes.
 The recipe will make about 30 to 36 mini muffins.

-- Bake this maple and brown sugar bacon for the recipe.
+- Bake some maple and brown sugar bacon for the recipe.
 Crumble and fold 1/2 cup into the batter.
 Bake as directed.